-For an RDMA SEND operation to work, the receiving consumer must have posted an RDMA RECV Work Request to provide a receive buffer in which to capture the incoming message.
-If a receiver hasn't posted enough RECV WRs to catch incoming SEND operations, the RDMA provider is allowed to drop the RDMA connection.
+For an RDMA Send operation to work, the receiving consumer must have posted an RDMA Receive Work Request to provide a receive buffer in which to capture the incoming message.
+If a receiver hasn't posted enough Receive WRs to catch incoming Send operations, the RDMA provider is allowed to drop the RDMA connection.

-The RPC-over-RDMA version 1 protocol provides built-in send flow control to prevent overrunning the number of pre-posted receive buffers on a connection's receive endpoint.
+The RPC-over-RDMA Version One protocol provides built-in send flow control to prevent overrunning the number of pre-posted receive buffers on a connection's receive endpoint.
 This is fully discussed in Section 3.3 of [RFC5666].